-2. Principles for fundraising activities
+Principles for fundraising activities

 There may be times when fundraising is proposed to support capital items.
-These might include capital-related or small-scale capital items such as computers, furniture, street signage or creative playgrounds.
-There might also be occasions when there will be fundraising for a capital project-such as a school auditorium, theatre or gymnasium.
+These might include capital items such as computers, furniture, facility signage or creative playgrounds.
+There might also be occasions when there will be fundraising for a capital project-such as a school auditorium, theatre, gymnasium or sports complex.

-For both capital-related and capital projects, the proposal for such fundraising may come from a parent group, community organization or at the request of the Grand Erie District School Board.
+For both capital-items and capital projects, the proposal for such fundraising may come from a parent group, community organization or at the request of the Grand Erie District School Board.
 Such fundraising must meet the Guidelines and Principles of this policy and for all capital project fundraising, a Viability Review is a required part of the process.

-The Viability Review is not required for capital-related items or small-scale capital items, as described above.
+The Viability Review is not required for capital items, as described above.

-The principles which are outlined below are intended to provide guidance to schools in the area of acquiring resources from non-Grand Erie District School Board sources.
+The principles, which are outlined below, are intended to provide guidance to schools in the area of acquiring resources from non-Grand Erie District School Board sources.
 These may be financial, human, or material in nature.